RRozz/I-Always-Miss-My-Emails--Gmail--/README.md

 -- Using --

+*NOTE: There is no volume control for this app; the it will be as loud as allowed by Windows, and it plays a sound on startup and after finishing initialising, so you may want to adjust your Windows volume accordingly beforehand*

 There is a small modal window inthe lower right corner (by default, can be disabled with a setting); left click to disable alarm.

 Right click to open Message History.
 Middle click (click the third button on your mouse) to open settings.